dotnet/roslyn/docs/features/string-literals-data-section.md

 Instead of one global feature flag, the emit strategy could be controlled using compiler-recognized attributes (applicable to assemblies or classes).
 Furthermore, we could emit more than one string per one class.
 That could be configurable as well.

+One interesting strategy would be grouping strings which occur in one user-defined type into one compiler-generated `<S>` type.
+The idea is that strings from one class are likely used "together" so there is no performance impact from initializing them all at once and we save on metadata.

 ### GC

 To avoid rooting the `string` references forever, we could turn the fields into `WeakReference<string>`s.